094459/keycloak-aws/README.md

 * update {replacewithyourawsregion} and {replacewithyourawsaccount} to reflect your AWS Account
 * update {replacewithyourcertificatearn} with the Certificate Arn you created at the beginning
 * update {replacewithyourcustomdns} with the domain name you used for your certificate (for example, my-keycloak.demo.com)
-* update {replacewithyourecrcontainerimage} with the URI for your custom KeyCloak container image you creatd in step 4
+* update {replacewithyourecrcontainerimage} with the URI for your custom Keycloak container image you creatd in step 4

 Once you have updated, save the file.